-The Coca-Cola system uses about 300 billion liters of water across 800+ bottling facilities annually.
+The Coca-Cola system uses about 300 billion liters of water across 900+ bottling facilities annually.
 To enhance our understanding of the impacts of climate change and water-related impacts, we undertook a risk assessment, which has helped us to identify climate and water-related risks and opportunities.
 The risk that water-related regulations (e.g. changes in the price of water or restrictions on water supply) may impact our operations has been identified as a material risk, as a result of this work.
-In addition to procurement cost, water must undergo multiple additional treatment processes (RO, carbon, polishing, UV etc.), which create significant operating cost.
+In addition to procurement cost, water must undergo multiple additional treatment processes (RO, carbon, polishing, UV etc.), which create significant operating cost .
 Therefore, Water efficiency is strategic for our company because there is an opportunity and a financial incentive, to reduce water consumption and enhance water efficiency within our own operations.
 A fundamental pillar of our water stewardship work is managing the water use in our worldwide bottling plants.
 We are doing this by investing in water efficient technologies and by introducing new technologies which help to reduce our use of water.
-To realize this opportunity, we have a goal to reduce our water efficiency by 25 percent over 2010 levels by 2020.
-In 2019, our water efficiency improved for the 17th consecutive year, with a 2 percent improvement over 2018, and an improvement of more than 30 percent since 2004.
-We work in partnership with our bottling partners and business units globally to drive toward this goal, including mandatory tracking and reporting on progress on our internal KPI for this measure, which we refer to as "Water-use ratio," which measures the the ratio of water used per litre of produced.
-One of our largest bottling partners, Coca-Cola European Partners, in 2018 €2.7 million was invested in water efficient technologies and processes, resulting in water savings of 75,170 m3.
-In 2018, at the Furstenfeldbruck manufacturing site in Germany an investment in water efficient bottle washers, saved up to 1,400 m3 of water per mon
+To realize this opportunity, we had a goal to reduce our water efficiency by 25 percent over 2010 levels by 2020.
+In 2020, our water efficiency improved for the 18th consecutive year, with a 19 percent improvement over 2010, and an improvement of more than 32 percent since 2004.
+While we are still short of our goal due to changes in our product and packaging portfolio, we've estimated we could save around US\$1 billion (cumulative 2011 through 2020) in water acquisition, internal handling and discharge fees.
+We work in partnership with our bottling partners and business units globally to drive toward this goal, including mandatory tracking and reporting on progress on our internal KPI for this measure, which we refer to as "Water-use ratio," which measures the the ratio of water used per liter of produce.
+One of our largest bottling partners, Coca-Cola European Partners, in 2018 €2.7 million was invested in wa